udaybukke1/opshub/README.md

 # My name is uday
+# My name is naresh
+#My name is sudha
-# My name is naresh:q
+# My name is raja